 Workshops are free of charge by registration & free lunch provided – unless otherwise noted.

-To book your place or register your interest in a particular location, please fill in the form.
+To book your place or register your interest in a particular location, please go to the top of the page.

 (Places subject to availability and at the discretion of XJTAG.)